Best RAM for Ryzen 5 5600X in 2023

 • For the absolute max performance enthusiasts only

-This may not have the techy appeal of Corsair’s Dominator Platinum line or even the setup versatility of G.Skill’s own dual-color splash Neo series, but it has the elegance that makes it physically stand out among the rest.
+The Trident Z Royal is one of the best available RAMS in terms of design and aesthetics, and although this may not have the techy appeal of Corsair’s Dominator Platinum line or even the setup versatility of G.Skill’s own dual-colour splash Neo series, as mentioned before it has the elegance that makes it physically stand out among the rest.
 Royal, in the sense of showcasing its crystalline RGB display and shining silvery metallic finish.

 XPG D60G